RikVN/DRS_parsing/README.md

 ### Running on older data ###

-This version contains the scripts that work with version 3.0.0 (should mostly concern referee, see below).
-If you plan to do experiments on release 2.2.0, please check out the 2.2.0 version of this repo:
+This version contains the scripts that work with version 4.0.0 (should mostly concern referee, see below).
+If you plan to do experiments on release 2.2.0 or 3.0.0, please check out the correct version of this repo like this:

 ```
-git checkout v.2.2.0
+git checkout v.3.0.0
 ```

 ## Counter: evaluating scoped meaning representations